 The MagNA Pure 96 automated extractor has been validated for mosquito pools.
 The performance was verified to produce the expected results in both the multiplex and single-target formats.

 In general, a multiplex reaction can be expected to be of lower sensitivity than a single-target reaction.
 However, a Limit-of Detection (LoD) study determined that the WNV target in the multiplex reaction has the lowest LoD (10 genome copies/reaction).

-The automated extractors MagNA Pure LC and LC 2.0 have been validated and may also be used for mosquito pool extraction for testing on the QuantStudio PCR instruments.

 REPORTING RESULTS